decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-11-04-paxos-via-recoverable-broadcast.md

-## The Paxos outer shell protocol (repeated from above for readability)
+## The Paxos Outer-Shell Protocol (repeated from above for readability)

 **The main Paxos algorithmic insight is that for guaranteeing agreement the primary must:**
 > **Choose the recovered value associated with the most recent view you hear!**